Your rights and how to exercise them

 • the investigation of complaints of misconduct against council members

-• data processed for research, statistical or historical purposes
+• information processed for research, statistical or historical purposes

-• data that is already available to the public (such as planning permission applications)
+• information that is already available to the public (such as planning permission applications)

 • management forecasting or management planning information